 Zibanejad, Lundqvist lead bangers past Bruins 3-2

+BOSTON (AP) — Rangers goalie Henrik Lundqvist hopes his teammates take some time to think about how well they’ve played going into a long break.

+He’ll also have some time to reflect on his climb up the NHL’s career wins list.

-BOSTON (AP) — Mika Zibanejad scored two goals, Henrik Lundqvist made 27 saves to take over sole possession of sixth place on the NHL’s career wins and the New York Rangers beat the Boston Bruins 3-2 Saturday night.
+Lundqvist made 27 saves to take over sole possession of sixth place in wins and New York beat the Boston Bruins 3-2 Saturday night.

+“I’m very proud to be on that list,” Lundqvist said.
+“It’s not something you think about when you start your career or seven, eight, nine years into your career.
+When you reach top 10, that’s probably the first time you look at that list.”

 Danton Heinen and Brad Marchand scored for the Bruins, who lost in regulation for just the second time in 10 games (7-2-1).
 Boston also lost starting goalie Tuukka Rask to a concussion late in the first period.